nadrino/kotor-walkthrough/kotor/walkthrough/032_Dantooine.md

 	- I will come back if I find their leader.
 - Go left (east) in the grass field
     - Kill max amount of mobs
-- Level up 12 before Mandalorians
+- Level up 12 before Mandalorians? -> not new path -> during combat!
 - Go South -> kill last Mandalorians (should be relatively easy now)
    - 2 grenades useful… + all firepower on the chief
 - Go Ebon -> Go back (shortest route to the bridge, no monster)

+- Take the bridge -> solve case

 - Jon -> kill the mand chief
     - take reward 1000cr, you gonna need it
     - And there is no point to do some show off since Bastila isn't here!